michaellaszlo/cursor-maintenance/README.md

 If the formatted text is identical to the raw text, there is nothing further to do.
 The cursor should stay where it is.

 Otherwise, you want to compute a new cursor position.
-To do so, you pass three values to a cursor-maintenance function:
+You can do this with one of the following:

+- a format-oblivious cursor-maintenance function
+- a cursor-maintaining formatter

+If you have a format-oblivious cursor-maintenance function, you give it the following three values:

-- the user's _raw text_
+- the user's **raw text**
-- the user's _cursor position_ in the raw text
+- the user's **cursor position** in the raw text
-- the _formatted text_ obtained from your raw text
+- the **formatted text** obtained from your raw text

 You get back one value:

-- a _new cursor position_
+- a **new cursor position**